- Online Course Development

 - Adobe Premiere Pro: Professional Editing Software which can be purchased on an individual basis.
 Best for those with previous editing experience.

-Using Stream with D2L
+Using Stream (On SharePoint) with D2L

 Student Media Projects